untodesu/voxelius/docs/dev/modding/lib-slabdef.md

 #### Notes

 - The registered block family gets an `orientation` state and variants for `top`, `bottom`, and `double`.
-- The function does not modify touch response values from the prototype.
-It does define block collisions.
+- The function does not change touch response values from the prototype.
+It defines block collisions.